Imports Modification

 Implementation Update

-Compared to the previous of LIEF, the import table modification has been completely redesigned to be more reliable when modifying or rebuilding a PE binary.
+Compared to previous versions of LIEF, import table modification has been completely redesigned to be more reliable when modifying or rebuilding a PE binary.

 Introduction

 Modifying the PE import table generically and reliably can be challenging due to its flexible layout and strong dependency on the assembly code.
-To better understand these challenges and how they are addressed in LIEF, let’s start with the layout of the import table generated by the MSVC linker (link.exe):
+To better understand these challenges and how LIEF addresses them, let’s start with the layout of the import table generated by the MSVC linker (link.exe):

 Import Table (MSVC Layout)